Integrable systems, toric degenerations and Okounkov bodies: Introduction

-The following are the main results of Part~\ref{part-1} (Theorems~\ref{th-A} and \ref{th-B}). \begin{Th*}[A] the above conditions (a)-(d). {Then} there exists a completely integrable system $\mu = (F_1, \ldots, F_n)$ on $X$, in the sense of the above definition, such that its moment image $\Delta$ coincides with the moment image of $(X_0, \omega_0)$ (which is a polytope). \end{Th*}
+The following is the main result of Part~\ref{part-1} (Theorem~\ref{th-A}). \begin{Th*}[A] Let $X$ be a smooth $n$-dimensional projective variety and let $\omega$ be a K\"ahler structure on $X$.
+Suppose that there exists a toric degeneration $\pi: \X \to \c$ of $X$, in the sense of Definition \ref{def-2-intro}, satisfying the above conditions (a)-(d).
+Then: \begin{itemize} \item[(1)] There exists a surjective continuous map $\phi: X \to X_0$ which is a symplectomorphism restricted to a dense open subset $U \subset X$. \item[(2)] There exists a completely integrable system $\mu = (F_1, \ldots, F_n)$ on $(X, \omega)$, in the sense of Definition \ref{def-1-intro} above, such that its moment image $\Delta$ coincides with the moment image of $(X_0, \omega_0)$ (which is a polytope). \item[(3)] Let $U \subset X$ be the open dense subset of $X$ from (1).
+Then the integrable system $\mu=(F_1, \ldots, F_n)$ generates a Hamiltonian torus action on $U$, and the inverse image {$\mu^{-1}(\Delta^\circ)$ of the interior of $\Delta$ under the moment map $\mu: X \to \r^n$ of the integrable system} lies in the open subset $U$. \end{itemize} \end{Th*}